PrincipleStudios/principle-studios-openapi-generators/generators/typescript-fetch/readme.md

-# OpenAPI Codegen for TypeScript-friendly MSW testing
+# OpenAPI Codegen for a TypeScript-friendly Fetch client

 Provides an adapter layer method for [@principlestudios/openapi-codegen-typescript][1] to integrate with fetch.